elliotlarson/dev-notes/ruby-rails-auth-notes.md

       headers: { Authorization: `Bearer ${jwt}` },
     }).then((response) => {
       if (response.ok) {
-        // If ProjectsApp authenticated the user successfully, navigate to the project page window.location.href = url;
+        window.location.href = url;
       } else {
         // Handle failure